DonnyCraft1/prime-factorizer/README.md

 # Prime-Factorizer
-This NPM-package can simplify fractions and prime factorize numbers
+This NPM-package can simplify fractions and prime factorize numbers.

 # Install
 ```bash